mvo5/synaptic/README.md

 Synaptic
 ========

-Synaptic is a graphical package management tool based on GTK+ and APT.
+Synaptic is a graphical package management tool based on GTK and APT.
-Synaptic enables you to install, upgrade and remove software packages in a user friendly way.
+Synaptic enables you to install, upgrade and remove software packages in a user-friendly way.

 Besides these basic functions the following features are provided:
  * Search and filter the list of available packages